LrWm3/windowing-example/README.md

 Playing around with creating a simple windowing library.

-Mostly as a way to learn more about more complicated front-end development.
+Using this as a way to explore frameworkless vanilla javascript, css, and html development as of 2024.

+Look out for my next article; "You don't need htmx"

 ## See it live